figueroafelipe/ECE470_Project_Github/README.md

 S6=[-1;0;0;0;-0.692;0]<br />
 The initial M is<br />
 M=[1 0 0   -0.2455; 0 1 0 0; 0 0 1 0.692; 0 0 0 1]<br />
 User given a set of six angles within the joints limit.
-The tool frame pose can be calculated as T=expm([S1]*theta1) * expm([S2]*theta2)*expm([S3]*theta3)*expm([S4]*theta4)*expm([S5]theta5)*expm([S6]*theta6)*M
+The tool frame pose can be predicted as T=expm([S1]*theta1) * expm([S2]*theta2)*expm([S3]*theta3)*expm([S4]*theta4)*expm([S5]theta5)*expm([S6]*theta6)*M

 ## Running the tests
 Running the test and compare the pose of the tool in V-REP with the code output pose.
 Both the position and the rotation.
 Rotation matrix need to convert to Euler angles in python

+## References

 ## Authors